garrettmmoore/bamazon-store-front/README.md

-# bamazon-store-front
+# Bamazon Store Front

-# README for bamazonCustomer
+### By Garrett Moore

 ##Application
 Hello!
 Welcome to Bamazon!
 This program allows the user (customer) to purchase items from Bamazon's database from the terminal/commandprompt.

 ## Installation
 1. First things first.
 Download the appropriate npm packages by running npm install.
-2. Make sure you enter your database password in the bamazonCustomer.js file!
+2. Make sure you enter your database password in the bamazonCustomer.js file.
 3. Then, run the bamazonCustomer.js file in Terminal/Command Prompt.
 ![npm-terminal](/images/npm-terminal.png)